 The list will show you the title of each geocache in the first row.
 Below this there is a subtitle showing its geo code, the D/T rating, the cache size, the premium-only status (if applicable) and whether the cache is stored offline (helpful if you are looking at a search result list).
 If enabled in settings the subtitle will also show the names of all lists, where the cache is stored.

-The color stripe on the very left indicates (in addition to the markers on the cache type icon) whether this cache is found or has an offline log saved.
+The color stripe on the very left indicates (in addition to the markers on the cache type icon) whether this cache is found, you posted that you did not find it or you have a pending offline log for it.

 If the title is